Hello there! Thanks for clicking on my post. The title of the article made you curious, didn’t it?

 New lovers sometimes pick a song they both connect to and it reminds them of their love and connection.
 All throughout the time we become young learners to when we start college, we connect to music as a way of dealing with life.

 Old school music has a powerful way of placing you back in time and before long, you relive how you felt during those moments.

 Perhaps it was the song that was playing when you heard the good news or the bad news.
 It might be that love song you played for hours when you had your first crush.
-That song that reminds you of your happy childhood.
-A song that brings back memories of those carefree days of your youth.
+The songs which remind you of your happy childhood.
+A song which brings back memories of those carefree days of your youth.

-When my mother passed, I listened to one song over and over again.
+When my mother passed three years ago, I listened to one song over and over.
 It was a song by the Beach Boys titled ‘God only knows.’
 I can’t listen to this song anymore.
-It brings uncontrollable tears to my eyes.
+It triggers sadness and sometimes brings uncontrollable tears to my eyes.

-We all have a deep connection to music because it is a powerful entity that touches our souls and makes an imprint that can never be erased.
+We all have a deep connection to music because it is a powerful entity which touches our souls and makes an imprint that can never be erased.
 Music once heard, experienced and connected to a time in our lives, will be hardwired to our brains and bodies forever.

 Only miss the sun when it starts to snow

 Only know you love her when you let her go